Underdoge/ReadMyNews/README.md

 # Read My News :newspaper::microphone::speaker:

 Today, there is such an abundance of news and information that it is a real challenge to stay up-to-date on the topics that interest us the most.
-Our project aims to compress this abundance of news and information through a news recommendation system capable of providing this content in a summarized, precise, and easy-to-digest manner, both in easy reading text and voice.
-This way, people with visual and intellectual disabilities can stay informed in an accessible way, thanks to Azure AI Speech's Speech-to-Text and Text-to-Speech services, and the incredible Generative AI of the Azure OpenAI Service.
+Our project aims to compress this abundance of news and information through a news recommendation system capable of providing this content in a summarized, precise, and easy-to-digest manner, both in easy reading text and voice, and in multiple languages.
+This way, people with visual impairments can stay informed in an accessible way, thanks to Azure AI Speech's Speech-to-Text and Text-to-Speech services, and the incredible Generative AI of the Azure OpenAI Service.

 ## Azure AI Resource Creation